Operator algebras for analytic varieties: Isomorphisms of algebras and biholomorphisms

 (2) Suppose that $W$ is the union of irreducible subvarieties $W_1, \dots,W_n$.
 Fix a point $\lambda \in W_1$.
 For each $2\le i \le n$, there is a multiplier $h_i \in \cM_{d'}$ which vanishes on $W_i$ but $h_i(\lambda) \ne 0$.
 Hence $h = h_2 h_3 \cdots h_k |_{W}$ belongs to $\cM_W$ and vanishes on $\cup_{i=2}^k W_i$ but not on $W_1$.
 Therefore $\phi^{-1}(h) = f$ is a non-zero element of $\cM_V$.
 Suppose that $\phi^*(W_1)$ is contained in a fiber over a point in the boundary of the sphere, say $(1,0,\dots,0)$.
 Since $Z_1-1$ is non-zero on $V$, we see that $(Z_1-1)f$ is not the zero function.
 However, $(Z_1-1)f$ vanishes on $\phi^*(W_1)$.
 Therefore $\phi((Z_1-1)f)$ vanishes on $W_1$ and on $\cup_{i=2}^k W_i$.
 Hence $\phi((Z_1-1)f) = 0$, contradicting injectivity.
 We deduce that $W_1$ is mapped into $V$.

 By interchanging the roles of $V$ and $W$, we deduce that $\phi^*$ must map $W$ onto $V$.

-(3) In the isometric case, we can make use of Lemma~\ref{L:fibers}(2) because then $\phi^*$ is also isometric.
-Therefore all of $W$ is mapped by $\phi^*$ either into $V$ or into a single fiber.
-In the latter case, we may suppose that the fiber is over $(1,0,\dots,0)$.
-Then $\phi(Z_1-1)$ will vanish on all of $W$, and hence $\phi(Z_1-1)=0$, contradicting injectivity.
+(3) In the isometric case, we can make use of \cite[Corollary 6.6]{KenYan12}, which says that $\M_V$ and $\M_W$ have strongly unique preduals, from which it follows that $\phi^*$ preserves weak-$*$ continuous functionals.
 Thus $W$ is mapped into $V$.
 Reversing the role of $V$ and $W$ shows that this map is also onto $V$.

 The proof of Lemma~\ref{L:fibers}(2) actually yields more information, namely that $\|\rho_\lambda-\rho_\mu\|$ is a function of the pseudohyperbolic distance $r$,

 In the proof of that lemma we only used that the left hand side is less than or equal to the right hand side, but it is easy to see that one obtains equality by choosing a particular $f$.
 So the fact that the quantities $\|\rho_\lambda-\rho_\mu\|$ and $\sup_{\|f\|\le1} | 1- f(\mu)\ol{f(\lambda)}|$ are preserved by an isometric isomorphism implies that the pseudohyperbolic distance $r$ is also preserved. \end{proof}